allegory-software/allegory-sdk/WHY-WEB-SUCKS.md

 of Tab navigation or by calling focus(), which is important because when you focus a dropdown picker you don't want to smooth-scroll to move the selected element into view, but when you Tab-navigate you do.
-Luckily we can override focus() and track that when we need this distinction, so consider this solved.
+Luckily we can override focus() and track that when we need this distinction, so consider this solved (for non-built-in focusables at least, for inputs it's a different story).

 Related, there's no way to tell if focusing was the result of Tab or shift+Tab which you need to know if your widget contains multiple focusable elements